didcreetsadgoku500/twitterBookmarkDownloader/README.md

 # Twitter / Firefox Bookmark Downloader

-This python script flips through your exported Firefox bookmarks and downloads any tweet it finds with an image.
+This Python script flips through your exported Firefox bookmarks and downloads any tweet it finds with an image.

 Your exported bookmarks.json should be in the same directory as the Python script and should be renamed to bookmarks.json